 Understand the unique ways of prefixes to apply logic to words and decode them appropriately.
 Our explicit and comprehensive prefixes worksheets enable a multifaceted learning of common prefixes used in English, how they influence the change in meanings of the root words, negative prefixes and prefixes from Greek and Latin among many more.
-We present all these, employing versatile exercises and activities that will leave children through Grade 3 yearning for more.
+We present all these, employing versatile exercises and activities that will leave children of grade 1 through grade 5 yearning for more.
+We offer some free worksheets too!

 We have designed this prefixes printable with an objective to instill more confidence in children to spot a prefixed word among a set of words or in a sentence, as an extended learning.